gabrielalewandowska/Full_stack_educational_app/README.md

 ## If I had more time...

-I would like to refactor the code to make it more DRY and flexible.
+I would like to finish the remaining habitats and to refactor the code in order to make it more DRY and modular.